Online & Evening Programs

 Are there prizes involved?

 Each poster that makes it to the second round will receive a $100 prize to their student account.
 In addition, students that are awarded 1st, 2nd, and 3rd will receive $500, $300, and $200 during the second round of judging in each broad category.
+Masters students have the ability to win these prizes and will also be judged separately.

 I do not want to present, but I would like to see other students' research.
 Do I need to stay the whole time?